mohdnas0001/mohdnas0001/README.md

 - **Tailwind CSS**
 - **Material UI**

-### Current Projects

-- **NSP (Nigerian Startup Portal)**: A platform supporting Nigerian startups.
-- **Tech Atlas**: A tool for tech centers and resources.

 ### Connect With Me

 - 📫 You can reach me at [mohdnas0001@gmail.com](mailto:mohdnas0001@gmail.com)
 - 🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/nasir-mohammed-747762318) or follow me on [Twitter](https://x.com/northnas0?s=21)

-### What I’m Currently Doing

-- 🔭 **Working on**: NSP and Tech Atlas
-- 🌱 **Learning**: Advanced web development techniques and collaboration
-- 💼 **Managing Projects**: Overseeing project timelines, coordinating tasks, and ensuring milestones are met efficiently.
-- 🌐 **Adapting to New Languages**: Quickly learning and integrating new programming languages and frameworks to enhance project capabilities.
-- 🤝 **Collaborating with Team Members**: Working closely with developers, designers, and stakeholders to achieve project goals and deliver high-quality results.
-- ⏱️ **Time Management**: Prioritizing tasks effectively to meet deadlines and optimize productivity.
-- 🏆 **Maintaining High Standards**: Committing to high-quality work by adhering to best practices and continuously improving skills.

-### Connect With Me

-- 📫 You can reach me at [mohdnas0001@gmail.com](mailto:mohdnas0001@gmail.com)
-- 🌐 Connect with me on [LinkedIn](#) or follow me on [Twitter](#)

-### Fun Fact

-- 🤔 I’m fluent in three languages.

 <!--Profile Count Badge-->
 <p align="left">